 Digital Object Identifier (DOI)

 Bonneh-Barkay, Dafna; Bissel, Stephanie J.; Wang, Gouji; Fish, Kenneth N.; Nicholl, Georgina C.B.; Darko, Samuel W.; Medina-Flores, Rafael; Murphey-Corb, Michael; Rajakumar, Premeela A.; Nyaundi, Julia; Mellors, John W.; Bowser, Robert; and Wiley, Clayton A., "YKL-40, a marker of simian immunodeficiency virus encephalitis, modulates the biological activity of basic fibroblast growth factor" (2008).
-Neurobiology.
+Translational Neuroscience.
 583.